junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 >
 > He thinks, maybe the pain will stop once Castiel comes back inside him.
 He doesn't want Castiel wear his young daughter to the battlefield, but how could he ask, when he knows agony and nightmare will be all that's waiting for him?

 <br>

 #### draft notes

+> Jimmy can't escape like others, offers to sacrifice himself to save Bobby etc. to buy them time, gets taken by the angels again, taken back to angel base camp
+>
+> Other angels say, "Look, isn't that the vessel Castiel said didn't comply?
+Should we help him fix it?"
+They start to torture Jimmy.
+>
+> It's too painful for any human to bear.
+Jimmy can't help thinking if Castiel would come back to him.
+What did he do wrong?
+Does he have to be punished like this?
+He had given him everything, his body, his mind, his health, does he have to give up his last consciousness and his soul, too? *Castiel, why are you doing this to me?
+Are you not an angel?*

 **Visual NOTE**: Castiel in Claire's vessel wears ragged clothes, in the room, with Jimmy, who is bloody and wounded